dariazvonareva/dariazvonareva/README.md

 ### ⚡️ Currently ⚡️
 - Enriched my portfolio with cool and interesting projects
-- I am eagerly ready to put all my knowledge and experience into practice
+- I am looling forward to putting all my knowledge and experience into practice

 ### 🙌🏻 Contact me
 - [Telegram](@Daria_Zvonok)